10 Best Things to Do in Fort Lauderdale, Florida

 For Families: The Museum of Discovery and Science – When it’s time to get your family out of the sun, this museum offers adorable river otters to ogle in a 34,000-square-foot EcoDiscovery Center added in 2012.
 And for a thrill, try the flight simulators.

-Tip: The all-day Water Taxi pass ($20 for adults, $13 for 5-11, free for under 5) is an easy, efficient way to explore the waterfront in both Fort Lauderdale and nearby Hollywood.
-After 5 pm, adults can ride for kids’ prices.
+Tip: The all-day Water Taxi pass ($28 for adults, $14 for 5-11, free for under 5) is an easy, efficient way to explore the waterfront in both Fort Lauderdale and nearby Hollywood.
+After 5 pm, adults can ride for $18.

 A mere 17 miles from the Fort Lauderdale airport, Sawgrass Mills, in Sunrise, is a gargantuan outlet mall.
 Head straight to the high-end Colonnade section, where you’ll find luxury faves like Barneys New York and Tory Burch, as well as Bloomingdale’s and Saks Fifth Avenue off 5th.